spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 file in order to determine the dependencies of the package.
 If the dependencies are not yet installed, ``pip`` downloads them and installs them for you.
-This may sound convenient, but Spack cannot rely on this behavior for 2 reasons:
+This may sound convenient, but Spack cannot rely on this behavior for two reasons:

 #.
 Spack needs to be able to install packages on air-gapped networks.